tldr-pages/tldr/pages/common/httping.md

 `httping -l {{webserver}}`

-- Measure latency using authentication:
+- Measure latency use basic authentication mechanism with a username and password:

 `httping {{webserver}} -A -U {{username}} -P {{password}}`